 A retirement account is anything that is — or was — in an employer-provided plan, such as a 401(k), 403(b), deferred comp plan, SEP, SIMPLE, etc., or any personal retirement accounts such as an IRA.
 If you have an annuity that is titled as an IRA, include it in this list.
 If married, list your retirement accounts separately from your spouse’s accounts.
 If you have a Roth IRA or Designated Roth account through your employer, list those balances separately from your other retirement accounts.

 Now, see which accounts you can combine.
 For example, all your IRAs can be transferred into one IRA account along with old 401(k) account balances.
 You cannot combine your retirement account with a spouse's account, however.

 Track What You Own and Owe in a Net Worth Statement

-If you have debts list those too.
+If you have debts, list those too.
 For example, to the right of your home value, you would list any remaining mortgage balance.
-Then you would have one more column that subtracted the remaining debt from the asset value so you have the items ‘net worth’.
-This net worth statement should be updated each year.
+Then you would have one more column that subtracted the remaining debt from the asset value so you have the items' "net worth."
+This net worth statement should be updated every year.

 Create an Income Timeline

 When you retire, not all income sources start at the same time.
 If you make a smart plan, you will intentionally decide when certain items should start, such as Social Security.
 For example, suppose you are going to retire at 65, but you will not start Social Security until 70.
-However, your spouse, who is the same age as you, will start collecting a spousal Social Security benefit on your record when he/she reaches age 66.
+However, your spouse, who is the same age as you, will start collecting a spousal Social Security benefit on your record when they reach age 66.
 Now you have different income amounts starting in different years.
 An income timeline lays all this out for you so you can see what amount of your savings you might need to use to fill in the gaps.
-You’ll want to include projected Required Minimum Distributions from retirement accounts in this timeline.
+You’ll want to include projected required minimum distributions from retirement accounts in this timeline.
 You’ll use this info to estimate income taxes that will be owed in retirement.